-ImmersiNews Project - The User Directed News project is based on the idea that as journalism moves into the 21st Century, new forms of information technology (IT) stand to revolutionize methods for acquiring, packaging, organizing and delivering newsworthy information content.
+User Directed News Project - The User Directed News project is based on the idea that as journalism moves into the 21st Century, new forms of information technology (IT) stand to revolutionize methods for acquiring, packaging, organizing and delivering newsworthy information content.
 With these advancements in IT will come both opportunities and challenges for creating systems that humans will find to be usable, useful and preferred options for interacting with newsworthy information content.
 While some of the basic issues that constrain journalistic methods over the centuries (word of mouth, print, radio, TV, etc.) remain relevant, new issues are emerging for how humans will effectively interact with the deluge of digital content that will continue to expand in both quantity and scope as we move further into the information age.
 One area where journalism could benefit from the emerging IT revolution is in the use of systems that are capable of capturing and delivering news events within more "immersive" viewing formats.
 As opposed to traditional "fixed-camera/talking head" capture and delivery of "on-the-scene" reporting of newsworthy events, the potential now exists to produce HMD-delivered 360 PV environments that allow the user to self-select what aspects of the event that they would like to observe and promote a sense of being immersed within the ongoing event.
 When immersed in this context, the user has the option to actively choose what aspects of the event that they are most interested in or are compelled to view.
-At the same time, this would not eliminate the need for the news reporter, but rather, would dynamically transform her role into that of a "newsguide", who could stroll freely around the camera and point out aspects of the scene that the user could either chose to view or not.
-Viewer choice is key here in that current single camera approaches can indeed follow a roving reporter around an event, but do not allow for the useroption to self-select what aspects of the event are most relevant to his interests.
+At the same time, this would not eliminate the need for the news reporter, but rather, would dynamically transform her role into that of a "news-guide", who could stroll freely around the camera and point out aspects of the scene that the user could either chose to view or not.
+Viewer choice is key here in that current single camera approaches can indeed follow a roving reporter around an event, but do not allow for the user-option to self-select what aspects of the event are most relevant to his interests.
 This approach may serve to transform the user from simply being a passive observer of "fixed" content, to an active participant in the news acquisition process.
 The combination of the "immersive" aspect of "being there" along with free choice of viewing may provide a new paradigm for how news is created and consumed.
-One can imagine many scenarios where use of such a system would be desirable (i.e., observing the activity at a U.N.
-Security Council meeting or presence at a post Academy Awards party in Hollywood).
+One can imagine many scenarios where use of such a system would be desirable (e.g., observing the activity at a U.N.
+Security Council meeting, at a national political convention, an inaugural ball, a war zone, a disaster, or at a post Academy Awards party in Hollywood).